 The Barker Institute is already finding itself at the coalface of current educational thinking.
-One such theory that has reared its head in the media during the last week addresses the age-old teaching strategy of asking students to put their hand up in class, particularly when answering a question.
+One such theory that has reared its head in the media during recently addresses the age-old teaching strategy of asking students to put their hand up in class, particularly when answering a question.
 One such article was published in The Age on 5 June, and another was broadcast on ABC Radio also on 5 June.
-Perhaps you woke up to Radio 702 on 11 June at 5.00am to a lively discussion, also on the topic.
 Everyone has their own thoughts, based on their own experience, on the subject.

 Earlier this year, Greg Longney, Head of History and Commercial Studies at Barker, presented on this very topic as part of the Barker Institute’s ongoing professional development seminars.
 Greg challenged the audience to question the effectiveness of asking students to raise their hand to answer a question.
 The current thinking is that this approach is more associated with the traditional transmission-style of education – a model that is fast being replaced by one-to-one teaching strategies.
 Greg argues that asking students to raise their hands to answer a question favours the student who is already confident in their grasp of concepts, while leaving less-confident students behind.
 Similarly, the less-confident student might be perfectly able to contribute, but do not feel they have much of an opportunity.

 This theory, like most educational theories has its proponents and detractors.
 The audience learned that historical adherents to the theory are the likes of Dylan Wiliam who has researched this theory in the context of its relevance in relation to formative assessment; David Perkins who talks about ‘Dwell Time’ and Ron Richart who talks about the average time between teacher question and student response being less than one second.
 The latter two researchers are from Harvard and work on the Teaching for Understanding framework which has obvious relevance to our work at Barker.